creepycheese/creepycheese.github.io/_posts/2018-04-03-utilizing-fix-protocol-with-quickfixj-and-jruby.md

 ![Oversimplified Architecture]({{ "/assets/oversimplified_arch.png" | absolute_url }})
 	**Pic.2.** *Oversimplified architecture.
 Currency rate broadcasting.*

-Also we need to purchase currency when multi-currency operation performed buy our client.
+Also we need to purchase the currency when any multi-currency operation performed buy our client.
 It looks like the following (Pic.3)
 1. Service requests purchase of the specified currency for another currency(USD for RUR in example below)
 2. ***FIX Service*** (which connected to broker) translates our message(it can be in format of JSON, XML, Protocol Buffer, [paste your own inter-service communication format]) to FIX format(*New Order Single*) and sends it to broker.
 3. ***FIX Service*** Receives *Execution Report Response* from broker